bwagner77/docs-test/function/runtimes-languages.md

 With the .NET isolated process functions run *out-of-process*.
 This decouples the code from the runtime, thus eliminating assembly version conflicts between the app and the host process.
-A .NET isolated function project is basically a .NET console app project that targets a supported .NET runtime.
+A .NET isolated function project is basically a .NET console app that targets a supported .NET runtime.
 When functions run out-of-process, the .NET project uses a unique set of packages, which implement both core functionality and binding extensions.

 See the
 [Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide)